 During my academic career I worked on the scholarly journal Australian Literary Studies with its editor Laurie Hergenhan for a number of years and was also for a while the poetry editor of the University of Queensland Press.
 I’ve also worked as a co-editor with RMW (Bob) Dixon of two books of Aboriginal song poetry – a very educative experience.

-Those interested in my policies about reviewing poetry and thinking critically about it, might like to read an interview conducted by my friend, Jeffrey Poacher, published in Jacket Magazine in 2010.
+Those interested in my policies about reviewing poetry and thinking critically about it, might like to read an interview conducted by my friend, Jeffrey Poacher, published in Jacket Magazine in 2010, or listen to a recent podcast with Alice Allan in her Poetry Says series (aliceallan.net).